Made in Germany

 ashburton, New Zealand

 |Wanderer c1916 NZ|

-If you have a query about Wanderer Motorcycles, or wish to share your knowledge of these classic German machines, please contact us!
+If you have a query about Wanderer Motorcycles, or wish to share your knowledge of these classic German machines, please leave a note in the forums

 Sheldon's EMU Copyright © 2004-2015 dropbears.com